Enrisox/Secure-Home-Lab-Docker/README.md

 * AdGuard Home (DNS filtering)
 * WireGuard (VPN)
 * Caddy (reverse proxy)
-* Ip tables/UFW (firewall nativo Linux)
+* Ip tables/UFW
 * Cloudflare DDNS
 * Crowdsec & FAIL2BAN
 * Netdata

-Lo scopo della repository è documentare passo dopo passo la configurazione dell’intero sistema, in modo semplice, ripetibile e adatto sia ad ambienti VirtualBox sia ad hardware dedicato come Raspberry Pi o mini PC.
+The purpose of this repository is to document step-by-step the configuration of the entire system in a simple, repeatable way, suitable for both VirtualBox environments and dedicated hardware like Raspberry Pi or mini PCs.
-Ho cercato di includere i problemi riscontrati e le relative soluzioni.<br>
+I tried to include the issues encountered and their solutions.
-**Il progetto è iniziato a novembre 2025 ed è ancora in costante integrazione e aggiornamento.**
+**The project started in November 2025 and is still under constant integration and updates.**

-📚**Indice dei contenuti**
+📚**Table of Contents**

 📄 [Step 1 – Ubuntu Server](docs/step1-UBUNTU-SERVER.md)
 📄 [Step 2 – Docker](docs/step2-DOCKER.md)